 Stratigraphy

-on distribution, deposition, age and evidence of past life.
+an emphasis on distribution, deposition, age and evidence

-and James Hutton developed the basic rules for the science
+Brongniart, and James Hutton developed the basic rules

-insight into the paleoenvironments that formed the particular
+gives insight into the paleoenvironments that formed the

 A chance encounter between determined